jamesl33/goamt/README.md

 filename (such as a hash).
 This means goamt is able update its database without "forgetting" that a file has already been transcoded.

-Secondly, an automatic transcode tool should be able to handle/recover from partial transcoding tasks which may have been interrupted by power cuts or other such unforeseen issues.
+Secondly, an automatic transcoding tool should be able to handle/recover from partial transcoding tasks which may have been interrupted by power cuts or other such unforeseen issues.

 The goamt tool leverages an SQLite database, job tracking and ordered multi-stage modifications to always allow a task to be correctly rolled back or completed (depending on how far though the process the failed task was).

-Finally, an automatic transcoding tool should be setup and them forgotten about it; it should do its thing and be stable/resilient enough to proceed with mass transcoding without human iteration. goamt builds upon point #2 with extensive unit testing to provide a stable tool which is intended to serve this exact purpose.
+Finally, an automatic transcoding tool should be setup and then forgotten about it; it should do its thing and be stable/resilient enough to proceed with mass transcoding without human iteration. goamt builds upon point #2 with extensive unit testing to provide a stable tool which is intended to serve this exact purpose.